 In January 2009, the Company approved the Code of Conduct in light of its continued commitment to honesty and integrity in the conduct of its business.
 The Code of Conduct applies to all its employees.
-In addition, all senior executives, divisional managers, sales representatives, program managers and members of the finance, human resources, purchasing and IT departments must disclose annually their compliance with the Code of Conduct for the previous year and provide written confirmation of their intention of compliance for the upcoming year.
+In addition, all senior executives, divisional managers, sales representatives, program managers and members of the finance, human resources, purchasing and information technolody departments must report annually their compliance with the Code of Conduct for the previous year and provide written confirmation of their intention of compliance for the upcoming year.